rmcgranaghan/Helio-KNOW/README.md

 # Helio-KNOW

 This repository is home to the Heliophysics KNOWledge Network (Helio-KNOW) development and community.
 This repo's [issue tracker](https://github.com/rmcgranaghan/Helio-KNOW/issues) also serves as a general-purpose discussion forum.
 Learn more details about the project below.
 One goal of Helio-KNOW is to bring together the research community around intelligent knowledge infrastructure and welcome all to contribute to the conversation and development.
-Learn how to get contribute [here](https://github.com/rmcgranaghan/Helio-KNOW/blob/main/CONTRIBUTING.md).
+Learn how to contribute [here](https://github.com/rmcgranaghan/Helio-KNOW/blob/main/CONTRIBUTING.md).

 ### What is Helio-KNOW?
 The Heliophysics KNOWledge Network (Helio-KNOW) is the collection of software and systems for improved information representation in Heliophysics, and the _[commons](https://en.wikipedia.org/wiki/Commons)_ for the community to use and collaborate through them.
 Helio-KNOW is the technological framework for a more informed, participatory, and collaborative Heliophysics community.